 Every committee must have a treasurer before the committee may accept contributions or make expenditures.
-Although there are no restrictions on who may be a treasurer, in order to adequately perform the duties, the treasurer must understand the campaign finance laws and his or her responsibilities under the Act.
-The candidate controlling the committee may be the treasurer or assistant treasurer for his or her own committee.
+Although there are no restrictions on who may be a treasurer, An individual must be at a minimum 18 years of age to serve as a treasurer, assistant treasurer, responsible officer, or principal officer. iIn order to adequately perform the duties, the treasurer must understand the campaign finance laws and his or her their responsibilities under the Act.
+The candidate controlling the committee may be the treasurer or assistant treasurer for his or her their own committee.
 No individual should accept the position of a committee treasurer as a mere figurehead.

 Contributions may not be accepted and expenditures may not be made if the treasurer's post is vacant at any time, even if the committee has an assistant treasurer.
-If the treasurer is unavailable to carry out his or her duties, a new treasurer must be designated and the committee's Statement of Organization (Form 410) amended.
+If the treasurer is unavailable to carry out his or her their duties, a new treasurer must be designated and the committee's Statement of Organization (Form 410) amended.
 The individual listed on the most recent Form 410 filed with the Secretary of State continues to be liable until an amendment is filed to designate a new treasurer.